ajinkya-kulkarni/Phase-Separation/README.md

 # Effective-droplet-model
-Codes utilized in simulations using the Effective droplet model, ranging from single droplet to emulsions.
+Codes utilized in simulations of droplets in phase separating Emulsions using the effective droplet model.